-The COSCA Counselling Supervision Skills Certificate and the COSCA Counselling Supervision Certificate are credit-rated and levelled by the University of the West of Scotland.
+The COSCA Counselling Supervision Skills Certificate and the COSCA Counselling Supervision Certificate are credit-rated and levelled by Edinburgh Napier University.
 These courses are also mapped on to the Scottish Credit and Qualification Framework (SCQF).

 The credits and levels awarded to the above courses are as follows: